Prompt Injection Attacks: How LLMs Get Exploited and How to Defend Your Application

 Defense Strategy 3: Privilege Verification

-Never trust the LLM to enforce access control.
-Always verify permissions programmatically before executing actions.
+This is the most important defense: never trust the LLM to enforce access control.
+Always verify permissions programmatically in your application code before executing any action.

 def execute_admin_action(user_id: str, action: str, llm_response: str):